 More details on the observing system are provided in a separate chapter.

 Tropical Cyclone Forecasting

 Details about tropical forecasting procedures are discussed in Chapter-IV.
+Tropical cyclone warnings

 The bulletins and warnings issued in connection with tropical cyclones in India may be divided into the following broad categories: